 CBS accepted just over 22% of applicants to the Class of 2024, and 844 students ultimately entered the program.
 Eighty percent of students in the class were 25 to 31 years old at the time of matriculation, and 2022 entrants reported on average a GMAT score of 729 and an undergraduate GPA of 3.6.
 Students also averaged five years of prior work experience, and 99% had at least one year of full-time work experience.
 Women make up 44% of the Class of 2024, and 42% of students identify as U.S. minorities.
 Fifty-one percent of students are international citizens.
 Those with professional backgrounds in financial services constitute 29% of the class, making financial services the most represented industry, while 22% of the Class of 2024 was previously in the consulting industry.
 As undergraduates, 33% of the class majored in business, while 20% pursued degrees in economics and 16% studied engineering.

-Prospective CBS students can apply either early decision or on a rolling basis, with a final application deadline in April.
-J-Term applicants must apply by late September; those targeting consideration for merit fellowships should apply by January.
+For the 2023-2024 admissions season, CBS moved from rolling admissions to the more traditional rounds of deadlines.
+The three rounds of deadlines fall in mid-September, early January and early April.
+J-Term applicants need to apply by the September deadline.
 Applicants must have a bachelor’s degree or equivalent and submit transcripts from each academic institution attended, and beginning in the 2013-2014 admissions cycle, GPAs should be reported in whichever scale is used on candidates’ transcripts.
 Applicants must also submit their GMAT/GRE/Executive Assessment scores, TOEFL or PTE scores if applicable, essays, a recommendation letter, a résumé, a CBS application form and an application fee of $250.
 Interviews are only available by invitation from CBS and can be issued at any time following the Admissions Office’s receipt of materials.
 Interviews are usually conducted near an applicant’s location by an alumnus or offered via Skype with a current MBA student.